HOSPITAL WORK EXPERIENCE IN THREE AMAZING COUNTRIES.

 Monday - The aim of the day is for the whole group to spend time together, get to know each other, see some of the best sights London has to offer and have lots of fun!
 In the morning we will have a guided tour from one of London’s best accredited tour guides seeing everything from Downing Street to Buckingham Palace.
-In the afternoon we will become part of London's gruesome history and travel back in time to an age of adventure, uncovering the dark secrets that lie beneath the worlds most famous and haunted bridge on the London bridge and tombs experience before heading to the old operating theatre, one of the worlds oldest operating theatres, dating back hundreds of years.
+In the afternoon we will become part of London's gruesome history and travel back in time to an age of adventure, uncovering the dark secrets that lie beneath the worlds most famous and haunted bridge on the London bridge and tombs experience before visiting London's premier medical museum where you will get an insight into London's facinating medical history.

 Tuesday - After a hearty breakfast we will travel to an NHS University Hospital in Central London.
 The morning will be spent in the medical school, learning about the different routes into medicine, having a clinical session with some current medical students and taking a tour of the campus to get a feel for life as a medical student in London.
-You will spend the afternoon in the hospitals main dissection room.
-As anatomy is the basis of medicine, this is an amazing opportunity.
+You will spend the afternoon shadowing in the hospital, this is an amazing opportunity.
 Don’t forget to take your notebook!

 Wednesday – The whole day is spent at an NHS hospital beside the river Thames getting an introduction to clinical skills from the doctors.
 Then it’s back to the accommodation for a delicious dinner followed by a movie night in the cinema room… sweet or salty?